ultjeremy/3DTada-Internship-Research/readme.md

 Brave Browser built BAT on the Etherium blockchain and uses the ERC-20 token standard.
 Main functions mostly consist of methods to manage token balances.
 All token transfers and activities occur on-chain, including the execution of smart contract logic.
 The management of user data is handled off-chain in order to preserve the user's privacy.
 While BAT does track user information to personalize ads, the personal information of the user does not ever leave the user's device.

+BAT was initally pre-minted with a supply of 1.5 billion tokens.
+No more BAT is minted, and BAT is rarely burned.
+There are some rare occasions of burning events, but burning does not happen on a regular basis, nor is much supply burned.
+The circulation of BAT is dependent on the inital minting before launch.

 ### ERC-20 Token Standard:

 In order to be considered to be an ERC-20 token, BAT implemented the following functions and events: